RaimbekNusi/Representation/README.md

 ## Details of the problem
 The file provincial_seats.txt is provided as an example of database.
-Each line consists of a province or territory’s name, its population (rounded to the nearest thousand) and its number of seats in the government, all separated by commas.
+Each line consists of a province or territory’s name, its population (rounded to the nearest thousand) and its number of seats in the government, all separated by commas:

-For example:

 ![image](https://user-images.githubusercontent.com/86201781/126115182-6265ce09-018e-4323-87f1-1dd5470fd640.png)